 Create System Image In Windows 10

-Why did Microsoft Remove System Image feature in Windows 8.1?
+Why did Microsoft Remove the System Image feature?

 The reason behind the removal of Windows 7 File Recovery, which we could have used for complete backup or creation of a system image is that Microsoft felt that Windows 7’s backup tools were considered deprecated.
 That’s why with Windows 8.1, these deprecated tools are no longer present.
 Another strong reason could be that Microsoft wants to let users completely rely on File History feature – a simple backup solution introduced in Windows 8.
 Moreover, from advanced startup options menu, the “System Image Recovery” option has been removed as well.